 Complaint and Appeals Options, Forms and Process

-There are several reasons, situations and appeal options when an enrollee is dissatisfied with their health plan.
-It may be something as simple as being charged an improper copayment or as complex as seeking coverage for an innovative procedure to treat a rare condition.
-Either way, if you have been denied any type of coverage, feel your rights have been infringed upon or are dissatisfied with how you have been treated or served -you have options.
+There are several reasons when an enrollee is dissatisfied with a decision made by his or her health maintenance organization (HMO).
+The issue may be simple or complex and may relate to past, current or future health care.
+Either way, if you have been denied care, feel your rights have been infringed upon, or are dissatisfied with how you have been treated or served - you have options.

-1. Health plan complaint and appeal - Minnesota law requires each Health Plan Company to establish an internal process whereby enrollees can complain about any action taken by their Health Plan Company.
-The complaint process can be initiated via phone call or written communications to the Health Plan Company's member service department.
-If the enrollee's complaint is not resolved to his or her satisfaction, the enrollee has the right to file an appeal with the Health Plan Company.
+1. Health maintenance organization internal complaint and appeal - Minnesota law requires each HMO to establish an internal process whereby enrollees can complain about any action taken by their HMO.
+The complaint process can be initiated via phone call or written communications to the HMO's member service department.
+If the enrollee's complaint is not resolved to his or her satisfaction, the enrollee has the right to file an appeal with the HMO.
 Both complaint and appeal process are provided at no cost to enrollees.

-2. Minnesota Department of Health complaint - Health Plan Company enrollees have the right to file complaints with the Minnesota Department of Health.
+2. Minnesota Department of Health complaint - HMO enrollees have the right to file complaints with the Minnesota Department of Health.
 The complaint process can be initiated via phone call or written communication.
-We can investigate to determine if the Health Plan Company and its providers have acted consistent with applicable law and with the terms of the enrollee’s health plan.
-Our investigation can take place at the same time as the Health Plan Company's internal complaint and appeal process.
+We can investigate to determine if the HMO and its providers have acted consistent with applicable law and with the terms of the enrollee's health plan.
+Our investigation can take place at the same time as the HMO's internal complaint and appeal process.
 There is no cost to file a complaint with the Minnesota Department of Health.